Lyradd/Tugas-11-PPB-G/README.md

 - **🛒 Shopping Cart**: A fully functional cart where users can review items, adjust quantities, see the total price, and proceed to checkout.
 - **💳 Payment & Balance**: Simulates payment by deducting from a user's balance.
 Includes a "Top-Up" feature with multiple payment method options.
 - **⭐ Rewards System**: A dedicated screen to view available rewards.
 Users can redeem their rewards, which updates their status.
-- ** FAVORITES**: Users can mark products as favorites for quick access later from their profile or a dedicated favorites screen.
+- **❤️ Favorites**: Users can mark products as favorites for quick access later from their profile or a dedicated favorites screen.
 - **📜 Order History**: A comprehensive list of all past orders, showing items, total price, and date.
 - **📍 Store Locator**: A list of nearby stores, displaying their status (Open/Closed) and unique special menu items.
 - **👤 Profile Management**: A central hub for accessing payment methods, order history, favorites, settings, and help.